compose-spec/compose-spec/spec.md

 `volumes` defines Mount host paths or named volumes into service containers.

-A host path can be used as part of a definition for a single service, and there is no need to define it in the top level `volumes` key.
+A host path can be used as part of a definition for a single service, and there is no need to define it in the top-level `volumes` key.

 To reuse a volume across multiple services, a named volume MUST be declared in the [top-level `volumes` key](#volumes-top-level-element).